SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/README.md

 We will be dividing up the analyses this week into sections based on methodology and the programs we will be using.
 A schedule for the week can be found here XXXXXXXX.
 We will attempt to keep to this schedule, but we also intend to be flexible.

 Section 1 - Hydra
 Section 2 - SRA
 Section 3 - QC and Trimming
-Section 4 - Read Assembl
+Section 4 - Read Assembly
 Section 5 - Annotation
 Section 6 - Assembly QC and Download Data
 Section 7 - Geneious
 Section 8 - Submission